avi12/web-ext-deploy/README.md

 ```

 ## Notes

-- If you update your extension on Opera Add-ons, make sure to either have the source ZIP uploaded to a folder which is accessible to the Opera Add-ons reviewers (e.g. on a Google Drive account), OR make the extension open source and link to its repository.

 <!-- prettier-ignore -->
 - If you have two-factor authentication enabled, but you don't provide the two-factor CLI argument _OR_ you provide an incorrect code, the module will prompt you using [`prompt-promise`](https://www.npmjs.com/package/prompt-promise)